NXT: New Year's Evil (2022): Preliminary matches

 In the second match, Imperium (Walter and NXT Tag Team Champions Fabian Aichner and Marcel Barthel) took on MSK (Wes Lee and Nash Carter) and Raw Tag Team Champion Riddle.
 Imperium dominated the early moments until Lee tagged in.
 Aichner performed a lariat on Lee.
 Lee ducked Aichner and tagged in Riddle before Walter tagged in.
 Walter then dominated Lee and Carter before Aichner and Barthel performed stereo Tree of Woe dropkicks on Lee.
 In the climax, Riddle escaped a European Bomb attempt before performing a High Knee on Barthel.
 Riddle performed a German Suplex on Walter.
 Lee and Carter performed a Dommsday Blockbuster on Aichner.
 Riddle then performed a corkscrew senton on Aichner before performing an RKO on Barthel to win the match.

 In the penultimate match, Mandy Rose defended the NXT Women's Championship against Cora Jade and Raquel González in a triple threat match.
 Rose arrived at the Performance Center with a helicopter, while González entered the Performance Center on a motorcycle.
 After González dominated Jade and Rose, Rose brought the fight to González before Jade cleared Rose from the ring.
-Jade rolled up González for a nearfall.
-Rose then sent Jade into the steel ring steps.
-After González broke up a few pinning attempts, Rose sent González into the steps.
+Later, Jade performed a hurricanrana on González before doing the same to Rose.
+González performed a backbreaker on Jade before lifting her up and throwing her out of the ring.
+González then brought Rose, who tried to escape, back inside the ring.
+Rose performed a Codebreaker on González for a nearfall.
 In the closing moments, González performed a Chingona Bomb on Rose, but Jade broke up the pin with a senton.
 González went for a superplex on Jade, but Jade shoved González off the top rope.
 Jade then tried to pin Rose, however, Rose countered into her own pinning combination to retain the title.

 Before the main event, Andre Chase talked about being grateful for one of his Chase University students protecting him the previous week and for Harland not throwing that student off the roof before Von Wagner interrupted.
 Wagner stated that he was the real star of NXT before attacking Chase.
 Wagner then attacked a few Chase University students in attendance before being escorted to the back to end the segment.